Pseudo-effective and numerically flat reflexive sheaves: Strongly pseudoeffective and numerically trivial bundles

 where $A$ and $B$ are non-zero rational numbers depending only on $m$ and $r$, and satisfy the relation

-where $R ={ {r+m-1}\choose {r} }$ is the rank of $S^{[m]}\cF$. \end{mylem} \begin{proof} The proof is almost identical to Lemma 4.5 \cite{LOY20}.
-The only difference is that one does not need to use an auxiliary ample line bundle.
+where $R ={ {r+m-1}\choose {r} }$ is the rank of $S^{[m]}\cF$. \end{mylem} \begin{proof} The proof is almost identical to Lemma 4.5 in \cite{LOY20}.
+The only difference is the abandonment of the use of the auxiliary ample line bundle.
 For this reason, we only sketch the proof.
 We have trivially the form of the equality over the open set where the sheaf is locally free.
-By Lemma 7, the same equality should hold on $X$.
-By the splitting principle, it is enough to prove the formula for $\cF=\oplus^r L$ where $L$ is a hermitian (complex) line bundle (not necessarily holomorphic).
+By Lemma 17, the same equality should hold on $X$.
+By splitting principle, it is enough to prove the formula for $\cF=\oplus^r L$ where $L$ is a hermitian (complex) line bundle (not necessarily holomorphic).

 In this case, $\cF$ is a polystable and projectively flat vector bundle, thus we have the equality case in the Bogomolov-L\"ubke inequality,